 - May Water's Seaside Surrender series (from the author: "Follow the bisexual foursome Molly, Jess, Michael and Evan as they explore their love and friendship while tackling the stresses of women's oppression, gay rights, and same sex marriage in turn of the century New England.").

-- LATEST!
+- NEW!
 J.L.
 Weinberg's True Religion (from the author: "My debut novel is an exploration of the supernatural, with a distinctly gay and New Age slant.
 An unexpected encounter with an otherworldly spirit at a holiday party in the Orenda Valley sends Seth Davis, a gay journalist from Manhattan, on a profound religious journey.
 Along the way, Seth stumbles into a quarreling coven of witches in the charming tourist town of Hope Springs, Pennsylvania, formerly known as Hell's Ferry, and one of the most haunted destinations in America.
 As Seth learns more of the town's remarkable history, he also uncovers his own shocking past, and in order to seek peace for his troubled soul, he must determine the fate of the coven, the town, and the entire Orenda Valley.").

 - James Whalley's two new books: Flying Lobsters and Magic Tagines ("A comic adventure in Morocco...
 A young man decides to buy a house in order to learn Arabic and winds up with a horrific hotel!"), and The Hellespont ("A tragic love story of two schoolboys who decide to copy Lord Byron and swim the Dardanelles straits").
 Mr. Whalley's exceptional career includes having produced Derek Jarman's first two classic films, Sebastiane and Jubilee, and having collaborated on the others.
 As Mr. Whalley wrote on March 24, 2012, he is currently "writing about Iran, before the revolution, where I spent 2 years."